Muritavo/react-native-textinput-multiline/README.md

 # react-native-textinput-multiline

 ### This library is just a temporary workaround for the TextInput multiline bug.
-It's not meant to be used for production.
+It's not meant to be used for production as it relies on native React Native implementation and that could change between versions.

 This library is meant to be used to fix an Android Native bug that prevents the input from breaking line when set to multiline and a numeric keyboardType.
-On iOS it just provides the native TextInput from react-native, and on Android it extends the default react-native TextInput to provide the bug fix.
+On iOS it just provides the native TextInput from react-native, and on Android it extends the default React Native TextInput to provide the bug fix.

 ## Getting started